rapid7/insightconnect-plugins/echotrail/help.md

 # Description

 [EchoTrail](https://www.echotrail.io/products/insights/) is a database of executable behavioral analytics, searchable by filename or SHA256 or MD5 hash.
 Search our Insights database manually for an [example](https://www.echotrail.io/insights/search/) of the type of analytics we provide.

+Users can lookup filenames and hashes within their automation workflows using the EchoTrail Insights plugin for Rapid7 InsightConnect.

 This plugin utilizes the [EchoTrail API](https://api.echotrail.io).

 # Key Features

-* Feature 1
-* Feature 2
+* Lookup filenames
-* Feature 3
+* Lookup hashes

 # Requirements

+* API key
-* Example: Requires an API Key from the product
+* API server
-* Example: API must be enabled on the Settings page in the product

 # Documentation